ryash072007/State-Machine-Godot-4/README.md

 **Signals:**

+As these are signals, multiple nodes can be connected to this signal and be called.

  1. `newStateActivated(state_name: String)`:
  This signal is emitted whenever a new state is activated and returns the new state's name.